ellrin/ArXivDailyDigest/README.md

 ### Using the Gemini API

 The system leverages the Gemini API to evaluate and rank papers.
-To use this feature, users need to obtain an API key from Google AI Studio.
-You can sign up and generate your key at [https://aistudio.google.com/](https://aistudio.google.com/).
-Once you have the key, store it in your environment variables as `GEMINI_API_KEY`.
-The application will automatically detect and use this key for scoring.
-If no Gemini API key is provided, the system falls back to using the OpenAI API for paper ranking.
+To enable this feature, users must obtain an API key from **Google AI Studio**.
+You can register and generate your key at [https://aistudio.google.com/](https://aistudio.google.com/).
+After obtaining the key, save it as an environment variable named `GEMINI_API_KEY`.
+The application will automatically detect and use this key for paper scoring.

 ```
 EMAIL_PASSWORD = your-app-password